 - 1. Regular attendance at practice sessions is required. - 2.
 No one will be permitted to practice or play in a game if not in attendance for the entire school day. - A player cannot drop out of one sport and start practicing in another until the previous sport is over unless coaches/ principal agree. - 4.
-Prearranged athletic college visits are excused absences. - Any student suspended from school for disciplinary reasons is automatically restricted from participating in or attending any school sponsored activity for the duration of the suspension.
+Students attending prearranged athletic college visits are excused absences and may play with a signed form from the college admissions office. - 5.
+Any student suspended from school for disciplinary reasons is automatically restricted from participating in or attending any school sponsored activity for the duration of the suspension.